JayaswalPrateek/MyCSnotesForME/Cpp.md

 			- you can use `int *p = &n` or `int *p = new int`
 	- dangling pointer
 		- If a pointer is having an address of a memory location which is already deallocated
-		- if a pointer is passed to a function and freed at the end of that function and if the pointer is accessed again after the control returns to the calling function then we have a runtime error but not a memory leak.
+		- if a pointer is passed to a function and freed at the end of that function and if the pointer is accessed again after the control returns to the calling function then we have a runtime error but not a memory leak
 - *References*
 	- `int x = 10` allocates a box in the memory named x which stores 10
 	- `int &y = x` creates an alias of x which is y